Nurses are the foundation upon which our healthcare system is built. This has never been the case more so than during the COVID-19 pandemic.

 - Display license details on your nursing resume

-- Key skills should be drafted carefully keeping in mind the ATS compliance and other factors
+- Key skills should be drafted carefully by picking out keywords from your work experience and job description, keeping in mind the ATS compliance

-- Professional summary should be assertive with the usage of powerful adjectives and should not exceed more than 5 lines
+- Professional summary should be assertive with the usage of powerful adjectives and should not exceed more than five lines

-- Follow a reverse chronology for all the sections like work experience, internships, certifications and education
+- Follow a reverse chronological format for all the sections like work experience, internships, certifications, and education